Working From Home Advice: 10 Tips to Improve Productivity

 Chances are, working from home means a much more sedentary lifestyle than you’d otherwise lead.
 Especially if you’ve suddenly made the switch to working from home, the shift can be jarring.
 Taking a walk — whether it’s around your neighborhood, up and down your apartment building’s stairs, or even just around your backyard — can provide a much-needed break to clear your head, get your blood flowing, and to look at something other than a screen.

-You might be able to take a work call while you walk, but even a 10-minute break to get some light exercise is worth it for your mental health and your overall productivity.
+You might be able to take a work call while you walk, but even a 10-minute break to get some light exercise is worth it for your leadership effectiveness, mental health, and overall productivity.
 Plus, if social distancing leaves you feeling isolated, even seeing other people from a distance can help you feel less alone.

 5. Designate an official home workspace.

 Just as you don’t want to roll out of bed and start working in your pajamas, it’s also not a great idea to roll over in bed and grab your laptop from your bedside table.
 Having an established workspace will help you maintain boundaries between home and work life.

-While we’d all love a spacious home office with grand windows that let in plenty of natural light, space is a luxury — especially if you’re not the only one in your household working from home.
+While we’d all love a spacious home office with grand windows that let in plenty of natural light, space may be a luxury — especially if you’re not the only one in your household working from home.
 Ideally, you want to position your “desk” in a low-traffic area with minimal distractions.
 Even a small table or tray in a closet can work.
 If you can spare the funds, an ergonomically designed chair might be worth the investment, as are storage solutions that allow you to keep your desk decluttered.

 6. Limit distractions.